 "It might not happen but I wanted a conversation to begin about how to change things."

 When asked about its response to Henry's speech, a Channel 4 spokesperson said: "Channel 4 is committed to nurturing and supporting diverse talent across the UK.
-Our Alpha Fund, which is worth £2m annually, is specifically aimed at developing ideas from a diverse talent base and has been used successfully by BAME companies to establish a range of prime-time projects."'Be bold'
+Our Alpha Fund, which is worth £2m annually, is specifically aimed at developing ideas from a diverse talent base and has been used successfully by BAME companies to establish a range of prime-time projects."

 During his speech, Henry proposed that to boost BAME representation, the model that media watchdog Ofcom uses to classify programmes made in the nations and regions could be adapted.